Non-Linear Scoring Model for Translation Quality Evaluation: Empirical Evidence of Non-Linearity

 \subsection{Results}

-The most striking finding was a clear non-linear pattern in error tolerance.
-Freed from the habit of linear extrapolation, respondents indicated that while they would accept more total errors in longer texts, their tolerance grew far more slowly than the sample size.
-Instead, the tolerance curve rose steeply at first and then gradually flattened.
-This pattern was consistent across all three clients, despite differences in their baseline quality standards (the specific error thresholds and performance targets they use) and content types.
+Across all three institutions, responses exhibited a consistent non-linear tolerance pattern.
+Respondents indicated that longer samples permit a higher absolute number of errors, but that this permissible count grows substantially more slowly than sample length.
+Empirically, tolerance increased steeply for short samples and gradually saturated for larger samples.
+This qualitative shape was observed despite differences in each institution’s baseline standards, performance targets, and content types.

-Figures~\ref{fig:client1}–\ref{fig:client3} illustrate the raw responses.
-For each, the horizontal axis represents the sample size in pages, and the vertical axis shows the maximum number of minor errors that the respondent deemed acceptable.
-In one case, both minor and major error series were collected.
+Figures~\ref{fig:client1}--\ref{fig:client3} report the raw elicitation results.
+The horizontal axis represents sample length in pages and the vertical axis represents the maximum number of errors considered acceptable.
+In one institution, tolerance judgments were collected for both minor and major error series.

-None of the clients’ tolerance curves followed a straight line.
-Although each client had a different baseline for error tolerance—meaning they accepted different absolute numbers of errors for the same sample length—the overall shape of their tolerance functions was similar and best approximated by a logarithmic curve.

-The respondents themselves were surprised by this result.
-When asked to suspend calculation and rely purely on personal feeling, they quickly identified that their personal perception of what was 'acceptable' was non-linear.
-They became aware that their tolerance per page was higher in shorter samples and lower in longer ones, contrary to what linear extrapolation would dictate.

-This phenomenon aligns with everyday experience.
-In very short samples, a single error can be jarring and dominate the user's entire impression of quality.
-In longer documents, however, the dynamic shifts: while the perceived impact of any one mistake diminishes, the overall experience is instead degraded by the steady accumulation of minor issues, which erodes trust and creates a sense of general sloppiness.

-This degradation impacts more than just a pleasant "reading experience"; it affects the content's practical utility, impairing a user's ability to perform a task, trust instructions, or operate a product correctly.
-Ultimately, these findings confirm that the linear scoring model does not reflect how humans judge translation quality: acceptability is not a linear function of error count, because the perceived impact of an error depends on how much text has already been processed—early mistakes loom larger, while later ones add less per unit but accumulate as the sample grows.

-Consistent with Fig.~7 in \cite{GladkoffEtAl2024}, our findings show that linear models overestimate acceptable error counts in the macro-range by up to 50\%, while a logarithmic model closely tracks expert judgment throughout the 1-20 page span.

-Based on this consistent pattern, this paper hypothesizes that human tolerance to translation errors grows logarithmically with the sample size.
-The rest of this paper explores the theoretical underpinnings of this phenomenon and proposes a formal scoring model that better aligns with real-world perceptions.

-From Figures~1–3 it is already clear that the data points do not fall on a straight line.
-The logarithmic curve, in contrast, follows the shape of the expert judgments closely.